 Asphalt, pavement, and blacktop are all used to describe tarmac.
 The popularity of each depends on the region, but generally all will be perfectly understood.
 "Tarmac" is only used to describe paved runways.
 The term "bitumen" is completely unknown except as an obscure technical term.

-As noted on the American Accents page, in the South and Texas you'll hear "y'all" quite a bit.
-"Y'all" is a contraction of "you all" and is used as a second-person pronoun (both singular and plural, usually).
-Depending on where exactly one listens in, "y'all" will be pronounced as one syllable, rhyming with the American pronunciation of "Ball," or two, so it sounds almost like the German "Jawohl!," without the harsh inflection.
+As noted on the American Accents page, in the South and Texas you'll hear y'all quite a bit.
+"Y'all" is a contraction of "you all" and is used as a second-person plural pronoun.
+Depending on where exactly one listens in, "y'all" will be pronounced as one syllable, rhyming with the American pronunciation of "ball," or two, so it sounds almost like the German "Jawohl!," without the harsh inflection.
 Though almost everyone in America will understand what "y'all" means, it is not used in common conversation in all parts of the country, and can earn you some ribbing if you use it too far north.

-In some places, especially Texas, one will also hear the phrase "all y'all."
-This functions essentially the same as "y'all," with the caveat that "all y'all" is used to refer to a large group of people, with whom the speaker may not immediately be interacting, especially in cases where he is trying to get their attention.
-For example, if a man at a dinner party is conversing with the people at his table, he might use "y'all"; if he stands up to make a toast he would refer to the entire room as "all y'all."
+In some places, especially Texas, one will also hear the phrase all y'all.
+This functions essentially the same as "y'all," with the caveat that "all y'all" is used to refer to a large group of people, with whom the speaker may not immediately be interacting, especially in cases where they are trying to get their attention.
+For example, if a man at a dinner party is conversing with the people at his table, they might use "y'all"; if they stand up to make a toast he would refer to the entire room as "all y'all."

 Another use of "all y'all" is to make sure every last member of the party being spoken to is being addressed.
 For example, "Are y'all going to the movies?" is asking if the group in question is going to a movie theater, but "Are all y'all going to the movies?" wonders if all the people in that group are going to the movies.

-An equivalent word used in New York (and possibly other parts of the East Coast) is "youse" or "youse guys".
-In Jersey, it tends to be just "you guys".
+An equivalent word used in New York and Philadelphia (and possibly other parts of the East Coast) is youse or youse guys.
+In Jersey, it tends to be just you guys.

-In the South, one can also hear a few unique phrases such as "Might Could" for "might be able to," "Fixing To" for "about to."
+In the South, one can also hear a few unique phrases such as might could for "might be able to" or fixing to for "about to."
 "Fixing to" is sometimes compressed to "Fit'nta" or "Finta" - either of these is stereotypically an urban black term but that's not strictly true anymore.